The Head Block

 The tragedy would be twice if I ceded

-My core in the course of this course.
+My core to rigor for this course.